procool/flaskcbv/README.md

   The project will be created in the current directory

+4. Create assets(static) files directory:
+        $ mkdir apps/assets
+   	$ touch apps/assets/some_test.js
+- You can request this file as http://127.0.0.1:5555/static/some_test.js ;
+- You can change the static file location in settings/local.py by variables: STATIC_PATH and STATIC_URL

-4. Start server:
+5. Start server:

 	$ cd apps;
 	$ python3 start.py

   The server starts by default on port 5555

-5. Try the server using your browser or telnet(in a separate shell), for e.g:
+6. Try the server using your browser or telnet(in a separate shell), for e.g:

 	$ telnet localhost 5555
 	Trying 127.0.0.1...